linneakirby/simple_graph/README.md

 External users should define a graph within a dictionary containing key, value pairs of each node's data to its children.
-This dictionary should then be passed to simple_graph.build_graph, along with the data corresponding to the root node. build_graph will return a complete Graph representation.
+This dictionary should then be passed to `simple_graph.build_graph`, along with the data corresponding to the root node.
+`build_graph` will return a complete Graph representation.

-Here is an example of a call to build_graph with a sample user-defined graph and root node:
+Here is an example of a call to `build_graph` with a sample user-defined graph and root node:

 ```
 root_node = build_graph(